 While I absolutely LOVE the sunny lazy days on the beach and the clear nights watching the sunset while watching the kids busy themselves on the sand or in the park waiting for the BBQ to fire up, there are times when equally the odd rainy day forces me to think outside the box and enjoy some rainy day activities.
 Adelaide on a rainy day may not be your idea of fun, BUT…..

 Having the knowledge and ideas up my sleeve at a moment’s notice, no matter where I am, makes the job of transitioning from a sunny day of activities to a rainy day so much easier to contend with and while other members of my family may not be so enthusiastic to start with, I can assure you that being prepared and having a few alternative plans and experiences to draw from, can actually make the day more enjoyable and memorable than you would first believe.

-Rainy day activities for children can be super fun but that said, it is also much much easier when someone else has already put the ideas in a handy list so I have the best list of things to do in Adelaide on a rainy day broken down by age to help you find the perfect rainy day activities for families.
+Rainy day activities for children can be super fun but that said, it is also much much easier when someone else has already put the ideas in a handy list of indoor activities in Adelaide so I have the best list of things to do in Adelaide on a rainy day broken down by age to help you find the perfect rainy day activities for families.

 Check our list of the BEST school holiday activities Adelaide

 - Rainy day activities in Adelaide for kids aged 5 – 12

 - Things to do in Adelaide when it rains with teens

 - Rainy day activities for adults in Adelaide